anarchy-ai/distillery/README.md

 ## 💁 What is the Distillery?

-If your doing one thing lots of times, why use a giant expensive and slow general purpose model when a fine-tuned small model could suffice?
+If you're doing one thing lots of times, why use a giant expensive and slow general purpose model when a fine-tuned small model could suffice?
 Where do you get the training data?
 Why not from running a big model on user data?
 What if you don't have enough user data?